devlinjunker/JS-Fun/NOTES/build.md

 [ ] Validate JS for API Endpoint Contracts
  &nbsp; &nbsp; Use Shared Models between API and UI
- &nbsp; &nbsp;  - Constructors can throw the error messages that are used in validation
+ - Constructors can throw the error messages that are used in validation
- &nbsp; &nbsp;  - FEND can extend the class to add FEND specific properties &nsbp; &nbsp;
+ - FEND classes extend the validation class
+   - has getModel method, with return type of validation class that can be passed to API methods with validation class typed params
+   -  Also contains state properties and other FEND specific values